Landlords and Tenants: Rights and Responsibilities

 In a Tenant Remedies Action, a tenant can sue for the same items as in a Rent Escrow Action:

-A Tenant Remedies Action, however, has more complicated procedures than a Rent Escrow Action.
+A Tenant Remedies Action has more complicated procedures than a Rent Escrow Action.
 Some non-profits can bring a Tenant Remedies Action on behalf of a whole building’s tenants.

 Before going to court under this act, a tenant should talk to the landlord about the needed repairs and try to get the landlord to fix them.
 If the landlord does not make the repairs within a reasonable time, the tenant should:

 If the court decides the tenant’s argument is valid, it can do any number of things.
-It may, for instance, order the rent to be deposited with the court until the repairs are made, or it may reduce the rent in an amount equal to the extent of the problem.
-(120) On the other hand, if the tenant loses, the tenant will have to pay all the rent withheld, plus court costs.
-In addition, the case will be reported to a tenant screening service, affecting future credit and tenant screening checks.
-Therefore, withholding rent may create more of a risk to the tenant than a Rent Escrow, Tenant Remedies Action, or a rent abatement action.
+It may order the rent to be deposited with the court until the repairs are made, or it may reduce the rent in an amount equal to the extent of the problem.
+[Fritz v.
+Wharthen, 213 N.W.2d 339 (Minn 1973).]
+On the other hand, if the tenant loses, the tenant will have to pay all the rent withheld, plus court costs.
+In addition, the case will be reported to a tenant screening service, impacting future credit and tenant screening checks.
+Therefore, withholding rent may be riskier to the tenant than a Rent Escrow or Tenant Remedies Action.

 A tenant in poorly maintained rental housing can also use the landlord’s failure to make necessary repairs as a defense to:

 A neighborhood organization is an incorporated group in a specific geographical area formed to promote community safety, crime prevention, and housing quality in a nondiscriminatory manner.
-A neighborhood organization can act on behalf of a tenant with the tenant’s written permission, or it can act on behalf of all tenants in a building with a majority of the tenants’ permission.
-(123)
+A neighborhood organization can act on behalf of a tenant with the tenant’s written permission, or it can act on behalf of all tenants—if the majority of the tenants agree—in a building.
+[Minn.
+Stat. § 504B.001, subd.
+5 (2023).]

 In most situations, a neighborhood organization acts much like a tenant.
 A neighborhood organization can:

 The court may appoint a neighborhood organization as the designated administrator for a building as a result of legal action.
 When this happens, the administrator may collect rent, contract for materials and services to remedy violations, and perform other duties as outlined by the court.
-(128)
+[Minn.
+Stat. § 504B.425(d) (2023): Minn.
+Stat. § 504B.445, subd.
+4 (2023).]

 Uninhabitable or Condemned Buildings